-After graduating from his university, Mr. Mori was employed by Japan Airlines, where he was involved in air services and was then assigned to Hong Kong.
-After that, he worked as a negotiator for the buying and selling of aircrafts and engines.
+After graduating from Sophia University, Toshimasa Mori joined Japan Airlines (JAL), where he was involved in airport and aircraft cabin services and was then assigned to Hong Kong Airport.
+After spending a few years there, he became a negotiator for buying and selling aircraft and aircraft engines at the HDQ.

 10 years later at Harvard Business School, Toshimasa majored in service management and studied under Prof. Heskett.
 He was also engaged in strategic consulting services for airlines in the EU and USA as well as Pentagon vendors.
 He conducted his consulting services under the concepts such as; "Why are a few service organizations better in and year out at what they do than their competitors?
 Outstanding service organizations are managed differently from their merely good competitors.
 Missions are stated differently.
 Managers act differently.
 Actions are based on totally different assumptions about the way success is achieved."